A year in the making: Bryan Danielson takes on Zack Sabre Jr at AEW WrestleDream

-AEW WrestleDream: when is it, what is the current match card and where can you watch it in the UK?
+AEW WrestleDream: when is it, final match card, Zero Hour matches and how to watch on ITV4 in the UK

-AEW returns to PPV this weekend with their tribute to the late Antonio Inoki - WrestleDream 2023.
+The final card for AEW's WrestleDream event has finally come to fruition after last night's AEW Collision

 AEW return to PPV this weekend, with AEW WrestleDream set to pay homage to the late Japanese wrestling great Antonio Inoki with a collection of ‘dream’ matches featuring AEW and New Japan Pro Wrestling talent.
 The event also happens to be held on the first anniversary of Inoki’s death, a big loss not only to Japanese wrestling but the wrestling world as a whole.